 The banks said Moody’s isn’t giving them enough credit for the steps they’ve taken to build capital cushions and improve oversight of risky trading.

 Citigroup, the third-largest U.S. bank by assets, said in a statement that the downgrade was “arbitrary and completely unwarranted.”
 Morgan Stanley, owner of the world’s largest brokerage, said its ratings don’t reflect the actions taken to cut risk.
 Both are based in New York.
 Bank of America Corp.
-(BAC), the second-biggest U.S. lender, said it has strengthened capital and risk management.
+(BAC:US), the second-biggest U.S. lender, said it has strengthened capital and risk management.

 “It’s all rearview mirror stuff,” Paul Miller, an analyst at FBR Capital Markets, said of the bank downgrades in a Bloomberg Television interview on June 22.